 Skip to content

-Until v1, the only place you could load custom JVM code into a running PrexorCloud cluster was the controller.
-Platform modules (PlatformModule) were the answer to “I want to add a REST route, a capability, a MongoDB collection, or a dashboard page.”
-That covered the majority of extension shapes we had seen — but it left a real gap.
-A platform module cannot mutate JVM args before a Minecraft instance starts, cannot react to instance exit on the host the exit happened on, cannot expose a node-local capability to other code on the same daemon.
-Anything that needed to run near the workload had to be done by forking the daemon.
+Until v1, the only place to load custom JVM code into a running PrexorCloud cluster was the Controller.
+A platform Module (PlatformModule) is the answer to “I want a REST route, a capability, a MongoDB collection, or a dashboard page.”
+That covers most extension shapes — but it left a gap.
+A platform Module cannot mutate JVM args before an Instance starts, cannot react to a process exit on the host where it happened, and cannot expose a node-local capability to other code on the same Daemon.
+Anything that has to run next to the workload meant forking the Daemon.

 What this post covers